 Some of our more popular subject areas include:

 All digitization for ACE is currently handled by Scholars Portal and the Internet Archive.
 Investigation about how to incorporate each university's in-house productions is currently underway.
 Accessible standards (such as file naming conventions, chunking, quality control, etc.) need to be developed and adhered to before previously digitized files can be incorporated into the collection.
+We are currently in the process of testing and incorporating contents scanned from local institutions into the ACE portal.

 Currently, this information is not displayed in the ACE interface.
 However, the name of the requesting university is incorporated into the XML file that is produced during the digitization process.
 ACE books can always be traced back to the requesting university if needed.